 All claims must be submitted within one month of the expenditure being incurred.

 Consideration must always be given to using the most cost-effective method of travel.
 As the Society is a charity, claimants are expected to keep expenses to a minimum.

 The Society will only make reimbursement for actual expenses necessarily incurred and if supported by a receipt where appropriate.
-The Society does not pay 'flat rate' expenses; paying round-sum amounts unsupported by actual expenditure receipts may result in an individual becoming liable to tax on the payments and may put the benefits they receive at risk.
-The Society will hold receipts for all claims for at least six years as required by the Inland Revenue.
+The Society does not pay ‘flat rate’ expenses; paying round-sum amounts unsupported by actual expenditure receipts may result in an individual becoming liable to tax on the payments and may put the benefits they receive at risk.
+The Society will hold receipts (the original document, or in electronic or scanned format) for all claims for at least six years as required by the Inland Revenue.

 The Society will pay the following out-of-pocket expenses: